Enjoy the trails solo, with a partner, or with a group of buddies, but don't overlook the joys of participating in group activities.

 Cats and Dogs

 There is nothing your pet enjoys more than going for a ski with you.
-However,
+As of this year,

-currently dogs are not permitted on the trails in winter.
+dogs are permitted on the trails under a very special set of rules.
 While your dog

 does not poo on the trails, chase ski tips on a downhill run, trip up other skiers,

 annoy dog-deprived individuals, need to be called back in a loud voice when they run off,

 challenge other dogs, chase deer, or retrieve moose and bears,

 Nonetheless, currently BMNSA has provisionally lifted the ban on companion dogs, ski-joring, and dog-teams,